 - removing user stories that no longer appear relevant

 - creating new user stories in response to newly discovered needs

 - re-assessing the relative priority of stories

-- assigning estimates to stories which have yet to receive one
+- assigning estimates to stories that have yet to receive one

 - correcting estimates in light of newly discovered information

-- splitting user stories which are high priority but too coarse grained to fit in an upcoming iteration
+- splitting user stories that are high priority but too coarse-grained to fit in an upcoming iteration

 Also Known As